Setting up a Super Administrator account for Windows Home

 zoom in pic

-How to set up a Super Administrator account for Windows 10
+Setting up a Super Administrator account for Windows Home

-• You may not be able to use Windows Hello or use fingerprints to unlock your computer screen after you switch to the Super Administrator account.
+• You may not be able to use Windows Hello to unlock your computer screen or enroll fingerprints and faces after you switch to the Super Administrator account.

 • You can delete other accounts using the Super Administrator account.